eunomatix/browsermon/README.md

 Please note that you should only terminate the application when necessary, as unexpected terminations might lead to incomplete data or other issues.

 That's it!
 You have successfully set up and run the BrowserMon application to monitor web browsers.
 If you encounter any problems or have further questions, feel free to reach out for support.
-Happy monitoring
+Happy monitoring!